shufanhe/MyRecipe/docs/iteration_report_1.md

      - Page for each category.
    - Recipe of the day
      - Redirect page to view_recipe.html
+     - Recipe should change automatically from day to day
      - make 10 covers and recipe examples
    - Save recipes
       - Save buttons example recipes